 You are ideally aiming to contact the website owner, but some larger sites will have an editor or content manager which would do just fine.

 Websites doing this well in the search are most likely to have a reasonable domain authority and a good amount of traffic but do check for yourself again at Ubersuggest.

-In addition to DA, look for the top ranking pages for that domain.
+In addition to DA, look for the top-ranking pages for that domain.
 This can be really useful – the site owner will know what they rank the best for so more content on a similar theme is could be well-received.

-To give you a head start in your search for suitable website to pitch to, check out this article that shares a list of 150+ Sites To Guest Post On In 2020.
+To give you a head start in your search for suitable websites to pitch to, check out this article that shares a list of 150+ Sites To Guest Post On In 2020.
 They have even gone to the trouble of linking you directly to the guidelines for submissions of each page which makes it much easier.

 How do I get guest blogging opportunities?

 Start off by simply introducing yourself in an email.
 Say that you enjoy their blog and would like the opportunity to contribute.
-Include links to a some of your very best posts and advise that you would be happy to come up with some post ideas that could suit them.
+Include links to some of your very best posts and advise that you would be happy to come up with some post ideas that could suit them.

 If you are accepted be sure to follow their guidelines, also read lots of their current posts and you will get an idea for the format and the style and be sure to check, double-check and then get someone else to check your spelling and grammar before sending off.

 By including interesting stats, perhaps some infographics and really good, engaging images – people like to share stats and infographics so you are much more likely to get extra backlinks and social shares.